Sheev13/Sheev13.github.io/content/authors/admin/_index.md

 In November I will join [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a PhD student in [Vincent Fortuin](https://fortuin.github.io/)'s research group, the [ELPIS lab](https://fortuinlab.github.io/), where I will be working on Bayesian deep learning and other exciting topics.

-Previously, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was _computer and information engineering_---though my module choice made the MEng (final) year essentially indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).
+Previously, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was _computer and information engineering_, though my module choice made the MEng (final) year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).